 - When expected regrowth still is not showing up: Why Isn’t My Hair Growing Back?

-When shedding improves but density still feels off
+When shedding improves but density still feels off — open for zone-specific recovery questions

 - Overall thinness after the shed slows: Shedding Stopped, But My Hair Is Still Thin